kdw2060/hassio-custom-cards/barometer-gauge/readme.md

 | ![standard style](barometer-gauge-card.png "standard style") | ![needle style](barometer-gauge-card-needle.png "needle style")

 ## Prerequisites
 This card relies on the home assistant api.
-Make sure:
-* your Home Assistant instance can be accessed via `http://hassio.local:8123`
-* you have created an api token and set the `apitoken` option (see options)
+Make sure you have created an api token and set the `apitoken` option (see options)

-If these criteria are not met the card will not work.

 ## Usage